How to Host a Hybrid Conference or Event

 To make your life easier, select a venue which has a demonstrated track record in hosting and running hybrid events.

 For example, you’ll want to check that the venue has a solid, robust internet connection.
-It will also need to have experience of handling audio and visuals for both in person and virtual audiences, and has people with technical expertise on hand to help you throughout your event.
+Your chosen venue will also need to have experience of handling audio and visuals for both in-person and virtual audiences, and have people with technical expertise on hand to help you throughout your event.

 3. Build your event team

-When you’re running a hybrid event, you’re actually running two events; one that’s in person, and the other that’s online.
+When you’re running a hybrid event, you’re actually running two events; one that’s in person, and another that’s online.
+So, we suggest using a dual team model to manage each part of your hybrid event to make sure that all aspects get the proper amount of attention to succeed.

 It’s also essential that these two teams are in continual communication with each other throughout the event - for example, if a speaker walks out of shot of a camera, your virtual team needs to be able to let the in-person team know, so they can remedy the situation.